|Router Security||Extending the range of a Wi-Fi network||

 Like an extender, an Access Point (AP) is designed to extend the range of a Wi-Fi network.
 The difference between the two devices is that an AP is connected to the router with a wire.
 Normally, the wire is an Ethernet cable which can easily support a distance of 100 feet.

-For times when an Ethernet cable can not be used, there are two other wired options.
+For times when an Ethernet cable can not be used to connect an AP to the router, there are two other wired options.
 Powerline uses electrical wires to carry computer data.
 MoCA uses coaxial cable, the same cable used for television.
 Both Powerline and MoCA require the purchase of two adapters.

 With powerline, one adapter plugs into the router via Ethernet and directly into an electric outlet (a surge protector is not advised).
 The other adapter is installed in the far-off location that Wi-Fi does not reach.
 The far-off adapter has an Ethernet port for plugging in an Access Point (or a computer).
 A powerline adapter may have one or two Ethernet ports.
 The powerline adapter at the far-off location may provide its own Wi-Fi or not.
-You are probably better of with the not option and providing an access point.
+You are probably better off using an access point rather than Wi-Fi in the powerline adapter.
 Using a separate access point gives you more flexibility in positioning and its a device dedicated to the task.

 Depending on how a house is wired, the far-off powerline adapter may work in one room but not in another.
 The explanation for this is beyond me.
-Expect powerline to be slower than Ethernet, but chances are that it will be fast enough.
+Expect powerline to be slower than Ethernet, but it may well be fast enough.
 Powerline can be iffy, so it is best to buy powerline adapters from a place that allows for returns.
+Powerline adapters should not be plugged into surge protectors.

 An Access Point generally works best when mounted to the ceiling or a wall close to the ceiling.
 As with router placement, expect some trial and error as to the best location.